An upper bound conjecture for the Yokota invariant: Introduction

 where $P$ varies among all proper generalized hyperbolic polyhedra with $1$-skeleton $\Gamma$ and $\overline{\Gamma}$ is the rectification of $\Gamma$. \end{teo}

-The rectification of a graph is defined in \cite[Section 3.4]{maxvol}; for the purpose of this paper it suffices to say that $\overline{\Gamma}$ is the polyhedron with $1$-skeleton $\Gamma$ with every edge tangent to $\partial\h$ in the Klein model of hyperbolic space (hence, which has dihedral angle $0$ at each edge).
+The rectification of a graph is defined in \cite[Section 3.4]{maxvol} (see also Remark \ref{rmk:rect}); for the purpose of this paper it suffices to say that $\overline{\Gamma}$ is the polyhedron with $1$-skeleton $\Gamma$ with every edge tangent to $\partial\h$ in the Klein model of hyperbolic space (hence, which has dihedral angle $0$ at each edge).
 This polyhedron can be canonically truncated to give an ideal right-angled hyperbolic polyhedron, hence it makes sense to speak of $\vol(\overline{\Gamma})$ as the volume of the truncation.

-Theorem \ref{teovol} leads to the proof of the Turaev-Viro volume conjecture for a new infinite family of cusped manifolds.
+As an application of Theorem \ref{teovol}, we prove in Theorem \ref{teo:volconj} that the Turaev-Viro Volume Conjecture holds for a new infinite family of cusped manifolds.
 These are complements of certain links in $S^3\#^g(S^1\times S^2)$; their hyperbolic structure is obtained by gluing right-angled octahedra.

 In Section \ref{sec:yok} we set the notation, give the basic properties of the Kauffman bracket and define the Yokota invariant.
-In Section \ref{sec:volconj} we discuss previous volume conjectures for polyhedra and introduce the Turaev-Viro invariant of a graph and the Maximum Volume Conjecture.
+In Section \ref{sec:volconj} we discuss previous Volume Conjectures for polyhedra and state the Upper Bound Conjecture.
 In Section \ref{sec:fourier} we introduce the Fourier transform of Barrett, and use it to prove Theorem \ref{teovol}.
-Section \ref{sec:tvvolconj} contains the proof of the Turaev-Viro volume conjecture for a new family of manifolds.
-Finally in an appendix we propose numerical evidence for a related volume conjecture for polyhedra.
+Section \ref{sec:tvvolconj} contains the proof of the Turaev-Viro Volume Conjecture for a new family of manifolds.
+Finally in an appendix we propose numerical evidence for a related Volume Conjecture for polyhedra.

-\textbf{Acknowledgments.} I wish to thank my advisors for their guidance and support.
+\textbf{Acknowledgments.} I wish to thank my advisors Bruno Martelli and Francesco Costantino for their guidance and support.
 Furthermore I wish to thank Renaud Detcherry, Efstratia Kalfagianni and Tian Yang for their comments on a preliminary version of this paper.
+Finally I would like to thank the anonymous referee for their detailed suggestions which greatly improved the readability of this paper.
+Part of this work supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy EXC-2181/1 -390900948 (the Heidelberg STRUCTURES Cluster of Excellence).